pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 ### Step 4: Creating Repository on GitHub

 - Connect to [GitHub](https://github.com) and login to your account (or create an account if you don't already have one).
-- Click "[New Repository](https://github.com/new)" and give your repository a name/description (`Home-AssistantConfig` is used in the example below).
+- Click "[New Repository](https://github.com/new)" and give your repository a name/description (`Open-Peer-PowerConfig` is used in the example below).
 You do NOT need to change any other options.
 - Click "Create Repository"

 ### Step 5: Your initial commit to GitHub